Use this new Google tool to take your phone addiction down a notch

-If your apps are sucking up too much of your time, you can outsource some self-discipline.
-Focus Mode is a new feature, announced in May, that brushes aside distracting apps -- maybe for you it's Facebook, YouTube or Instagram -- while you mentally dive into what you need to do, by applying a timer that keeps you from accessing certain apps for a set amount of time.
+If you struggle with your apps sucking up too much of your time, you can outsource some self-discipline.
+Focus Mode is a new Android feature, announced in May, that brushes aside distracting apps -- maybe for you it's Facebook, YouTube or Instagram -- while you mentally dive into what you need to do, by applying a timer that keeps you from accessing certain apps for a set amount of time.
 When the time's up, Google will unpause the app.

 Focus Mode is Google's latest feature intended to promote something it calls digital health.
 It builds off Wind Down mode, a part of Android's Digital Wellbeing feature set that turns the screen to grayscale if you schedule it to each night or manually turn it on.
 The idea is to make the screen less compelling to look at while also counteracting the blue light that's believed to disrupt sleep patterns and keep you awake longer.